viktorchernev/DescribeDocumentation/documentation.markdown/reference/change-log/v 0.9.4/bugs/AWS - Lambda memory.md

 ---
 layout: page
 title: AWS - Lambda memory
-permalink: /v094/bugs/todo-bug-1
+permalink: /language/reference/versioning/v094/bugs/todo-bug-1/
 exclude: true
 ---
-_BUG: AWS - Lambda memory_
+<br>_BUG: AWS - Lambda memory_

 1. Sometimes the "dark arts" lists are gone, and we only have it as an item (leaf node) from the PUBLIC list, probably from the file "@public"